-For the next several weeks, the various parties, through their attorneys of record, negotiated the test procedures.
+For the next several weeks, the various parties, through their

-In order to retain his independence, Special Counsel Kranz from actual negotiations although was an observer throughout, and Deputy District Attorney Bozanich advocated the District Attorney's position for the forthcoming test.
-Crucial to the discussion throughout these few weeks were the integrity and The heart of the utility of the existing exhibits and the weapon.
-Bozanich argument was that there were substantial questions whether or not the Sirhan exhibits had been preserved so that meaningful data regarding the assassination of Senator Kennedy could be derived from any testing at all.
+In order to retain his independence, Special Counsel Kranz abstained from actual negotiations although was an throughout, and Deputy District Attorney Bozanich advocated the District Attorney's position for the forthcoming test.
+Crucial to the discussion throughout these few weeks were the integrity and utility of the existing exhibits and the weapon.
+The heart of the Bozanich argument was that there were substantial questions whether or not the Sirhan exhibits had been preserved so that meaningful data regarding the assassination of Senator Kennedy could be derived from any testing at all.
 Specifically, Bozanich asked the other attorneys to first ask the court to determine the impact of the failure of the County Clerk to administer the extraordinary orders of the Superior Court (original Judge Alarcon, Judge Walker and Judge Loring orders) on the integrity and utility of the Sirhan Additionally, Bozanich felt that other factors, such as the mere passage of time, and potential oxidation of the exhibits, might have an impact on the present usefulness and testing of the Sirhan exhibits.